Fall Housing for New Students

 View your housing and meal plan information

-For new first-year students, our goal is to display Fall housing assignments online on each Student Profile as soon as possible in July, or perhaps even June.
-For new transfers, re-applicants, and consortium visitors, we aim to display them as soon as possible also, but some may be displayed closer to the start of the semester.
+For new first-year students, our goal is to display Fall housing assignments online on each Student Profile by mid-June.
+For new transfers, re-applicants, and consortium visitors, we aim to display them by mid-June also, but some may be displayed later.
 All housing assignments are subject to change in order to meet housing needs and respond to changes (such as late cancels).

 The college website displays room and roommate information at these locations: